cofide/cofide-demos/README.md

 2024/11/02 15:45:50 INFO ...pong from spiffe://cofide-a.test/ns/demo/sa/ping-pong-server
 ```

-### Deploy an additional Cofide instance and federate the workloads
+### Deploy an additional Cofide trust zone instance and federate the workloads

 Now let's add an additional trust-zone (`cofide-b`) in a new `kind` cluster (in our case, `kind-user2`) and a Cofide federation between them: